 Not Columbus Day: Baracoa, The Beginning

 Once again, your Bloguero notes that it is Columbus Day Weekend.
-Your Bloguero often takes ten days off at this time.
+Your Bloguero often takes this time.
 Why?
 Funny you should ask.
 Your Bloguero has two short answers: it's his Birthday.
 Your Bloguero was born exactly 399 years after the christening of Cervantes in 1547.
 Also, your Bloguero cannot abide the celebration of Columbus Day, which he sees as the beginning of the subjugation of this hemisphere.
 The last is best expressed in this 2008 post:

 Across the Caribbean from desde Desdemona is Baracoa, a small town inaccessible by land from before 1500 (when Columbus first landed there in 1492) until the 1960's.
 In 1512 Baracoa was the first Spanish settlement in Cuba.
 It's like Macondo.
 The lush forest of the Sierra Maestre and El Yunque, the tallest peak in Cuba, tower over the town.
 The town is nestled against the warm ocean.
 North of town is Maguana, a beautiful, white beach, shared by tourists and occasional foraging pigs.

 Join me in Baracoa.
 We can celebrate Not Columbus Day together.